AlejandroMartinezUceda/AlejandroMartinezUceda/README.md

 ###

-<p align="left">* I am a Network Sysadmin Technician specialized in Cybersecurity from Almería, Spain</p>
+* I am a Network Sysadmin Technician specialized in Cybersecurity from Almería, Spain

 ###

-<p align="left">* I am currently seeking a position in the field I am most passionate about: technology and its security.
-This led me to pursue a career in systems administration and specialize in cybersecurity.</p>
+* I am currently seeking a position in the field I am most passionate about: technology and its security.
+This led me to pursue a career in systems administration and specialize in cybersecurity.

 ###